Chair of ACAT - Alison Jenaway

 The Chair of ACAT chairs both the Board of Trustees and Council of Management.
 The role involves setting the strategic direction for ACAT with the Trustees and overseeing the day to day running of the organisation with the support of the Council of Management.
 The Chair also sits on all ACAT committees, including the Training Committee and Exam Board.

-Vice Chair - Robert Watson
+Vice-chair of ACAT - Robert Watson

 The vice-chair acts for the chair when the chair is not available and undertakes specific assignments at the request of the chair.
 To ensure continuity for the organisation, the vice-chair is able to take over as acting chair in the event of illness or sudden absence of the chair.
 The vice-chair should therefore be familiar with the work of the chair and up to date with the future plans and strategy of the organisation.

 In addition to the general responsibilities of a Trustee, the overall role of the Treasurer is to maintain an overview of the organisation’s affairs, ensuring its financial viability and ensuring that proper financial records and procedures are maintained and that the organisation operates within the legal guidelines as set out in current legislation.

 Chair of the ACAT Training Committee - Liz Fawkes

 In addition to chairing the Training Committee and dealing with any actions that arise from that, the Chair responds to queries relating to training issues – confirming requirements, clarifying ambiguities etc. and advises on developing new courses.
 He or she decides on issues that need to be brought to the Training Committee and responds to complaints both informal and formal.
 The Chair liaises with others in the organisation, attends Council meetings and carries through actions that arise.
 The Chair keeps abreast of training issues nationally in respect of issues such as regulation or the UKCP, and has a strategic view of key issues such as the modularisation of training.